 Heat shock peptide vaccines in melanoma immunotherapy

 A recent approach consists of using heat shock protein-peptide complexes (HSPPC) as vaccines.
-Heat shock proteins are stress proteins that "chaperone" antigenic proteins, alerting the immune system to eliminate disease.
+Heat shock proteins are stress proteins that "chaperone" antigenic proteins, alerting the immune system to eliminate the disease.

 Peptide complexes extracted from melanoma cells can stimulate antigen-specific CD8+ T cells in the peripheral blood of melanoma patients.
 Preliminary data have indicated feasibility, minimal toxicity, and clinical responses in 18% of patients along with tumour-specific T-cell responses in 50% to 60% of subjects.

-Currently a phase III study is comparing a heat shock peptide vaccine (HSPPC-96) derived from autologous tumour to standard therapies (IL-2 and/or dacarbazine/temozolomide based therapy and/or complete tumour resection) in stage IV melanoma patients.
+Currently, a phase III study is comparing a heat shock peptide vaccine (HSPPC-96) derived from autologous tumour to standard therapies (IL-2 and/or dacarbazine/temozolomide based therapy and/or complete tumour resection) in stage IV melanoma patients.

 CpG DNA vaccines in melanoma immunotherapy

 TLR9 is a toll-like receptor found in some immune cells (dendritic cells and B cells).
 It recognises a specific pattern of nucleotides found in bacteria and viruses known as CpG DNA.
 Synthetic CpG DNA agonists have been developed that bind to and activate TLR9.